maned/goblin/CodingStyleGuide.md

 ### Code Style Guidelines

 Here are the basic style guides for all JS committed to the project.
+This will be evolving as new problems are encountered, with both additions and subtractions.
 Before you commit, please make sure your code meets these guidelines (and please feel free to raise new points and objections!):

 1. ASI is used (due to the diligent efforts of the brilliant @sotiri) -- only used semicolons when actually needed.